Netherlands

 Background

-- The Netherlands funds numerous Israeli and Palestinian NGOs directly through the Ministry of Foreign Affairs (MFA), the Embassy in Tel Aviv, and the Representative Office in Ramallah (NRO), and indirectly through Dutch aid organizations and Oxfam-Novib.
+- The Netherlands funds numerous Israeli and Palestinian NGOs directly through the Ministry of Foreign Affairs (MFA), the Embassy in Tel Aviv, and the Representative Office in Ramallah (NRO), and indirectly through Dutch organizations, Oxfam-Novib and the Centre for Research on Multinational Corporations (SOMO).

 - Revealing a lack of transparency, in 2021, the new Dutch government Development Aid Portal removed the names of “implementing organisation(s)” on multiple project in areas designated as “Palestinian territories.”
 The Development Aid Portal does not display names of implementing partners or NGOs receiving Dutch funding on multiple projects in areas designated as “Palestinian territories.”